evanoberholster/imagemeta/README.md

 [![Coverage Status][Coverage-Image]][Coverage-Url]
 [![Build][Build-Status-Image]][Build-Status-Url]

-Image Metadata (Exif and XMP) extraction for JPEG, HEIC, WebP, AVIF, TIFF, and Camera Raw in golang.
+Image Metadata (Exif and XMP) extraction for JPEG, HEIC, AVIF, TIFF, and Camera Raw in golang.
 Imagetype identifcation.
 Zero allocation Perceptual Image Hash.
-Goal is features that are performance oriented for working with images.
+Goal is features that are precise and performance oriented for working with images.

 ## Documentation